CNNislands

 Your dog needs a license to keep them safe and sound in most places.
 Find out how you can get your pup licensed from local animal care because if they ever got loose, it would be easy for people or other animals to find themselves as prey!

-Schedule your new dog with a vet
+Schedule your new dog with a vet.

 Schedule your first appointment with the veterinarian as soon as possible!
 Puppies need plenty of vaccinations and check-ups to stay healthy.
 Older or senior dogs need frequent care and medications.

-Consider a pet insurance
+Consider pet insurance.

-Tips in training a Labrador Retriever
+Tips for training a Labrador Retriever

-Socialize your new dog
+Socialize your new dog.

 Use positive reinforcement

-Sign up your Lab for outdoor activities
+Sign up your Lab for outdoor activities.

 For a happy and well-behaved Lab, the best thing you can do is get involved with their interests.
-Consider training your dog as both a therapy animal so they have something meaningful in life!
+Consider training your dog as a therapy animal so they have something meaningful in life!

 Reinforce good habits